contexttesting/zoroaster/README.md

 }
 ```

-A cool thing is that you can destructure the context argumet to test functions.
+A cool thing is that you can destructure the context argument to test functions.

 ```js
 // test/spec/day